da-nrw/DNSCore/ContentBroker/src/main/markdown/daweb_setup.md

 ### Encode Database Password

-To encode your own DB Password for production, you must have a groovy compiler (and at least a checkout of the class) run groovy grails-app/utils/de/uzk/hki/da/utils/DESCodec.groovy <your password>
+To encode your own DB Password for production, you must have a groovy compiler (and at least a checkout of the class).
+Then run the command
+*groovy grails-app/utils/de/uzk/hki/da/utils/DESCodec.groovy <your password>*